How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 Replace blown bulbs in feature lighting

-Dim harsh overhead lights if needed
+Dim harsh overhead lights if needed (and definitely turn off fluorescent lights)

-Turn off screens or fluorescent signage that casts colour casts
+Turn off screens to avoid colour casts

 5. Prepare Your Team for On-Camera Moments